-Arabella is an advisor for the Research Design Service, Yorkshire and Humber (RDS-YH) and is also the RDS-YH Public Involvement lead for York.
+Arabella is an advisor for the Research Design Service, Yorkshire and Humber (RDS-YH)

 Arabella is an applied health services researcher with interests in the following areas: